Become a Master Watershed Steward

 - ANN JACKSON, MASTER WATERSHED STEWARD

 Master Watershed Stewards must live, work or worship in Anne Arundel County.
-To become Certified, Stewards attend a 16 session certification course, offered annually from October to April.
+To become Certified, Stewards attend a 10 session certification course, offered from October to April.
 Following the coursework, Stewards complete a capstone project including a community assessment, outreach and education and the installation of a small restoration project.

 - Want to get off the sidelines and make a real change?